Orientation

 - It is strongly encouraged that you attend all lectures and class labs.
 Anything discussed in lecture or lab is considered testable material.
 Stay on top of weekly assigned modules and readings.
 It is expected that you complete the assigned readings before coming to lecture.
 Be ready to actively discuss and apply the information during class time.

-- Actively participate in class activities and to increase clinical reasoning and application of concepts.
+- Actively participate in class activities and increase clinical reasoning and application of concepts.
 Be an active learner!

 - Check ACC email and Blackboard announcements several times per week, and respond promptly to instructor emails acknowledging you have read and received the sent information.
 You are responsible for the information sent out from your faculty.